marianopolis-ai/marianopolis-ai-website/content/roadmap.md

 date: 2021-09-07T22:55:55-04:00
 draft: false
 ---
-## Our plan for the academic year of 2022-2023
+# Our plan for the academic year of 2022-2023
 **NOTE:** This is a general outline of our roadmap, it will get updated with the relevant information.
-### Week 1-2 (Early September): Python (Local / Colab)
+## Week 1-2 (Early September): Python (Local / Colab)
 - Introduction to the Python Programming Language (variables, for loops, while loops, if statements)
 - Intermediate/ Advanced Python (file manipulation, dictionaries, lists, and more!)
 - Projects : Guess the number game, Caesar Cipher, and a namecard

-### Week 3-6 (Mid September - Early October): Matplotlib, Keras, CNN, Streamlit, Tensorflow.js
+## Week 3-6 (Mid September - Early October): Matplotlib, Keras, CNN, Streamlit, Tensorflow.js
 - Introduction to the Matplotlib plotting library
 - Introduction to Keras, a library to create neural networks in Python
 - Evaluation of neural networks and convolutional neural networks (CNN) on MNIST and CIFAR-100
 - Deployment of model using both tensorflow.js and streamlit online
-- Projects: Handwriting analyser website using tf.js and p5.js amd build more standard neural networks
+- Projects: Handwriting analyser website using tf.js and p5.js and build more standard neural networks

 NOTE: There will be a Halloween special event with free treats as well!